SHOWS AVAILABLE

 TORMÉ 100

-Tormé 100 celebrates Mel’s extraordinary contribution to jazz, film, and culture, telling his story with 20 legendary songs, while spotlighting the arrangers who help make Mel’s music sound so fresh all this time later.
+Tormé 100 celebrates Mel’s extraordinary contribution to jazz, film and culture, telling his story with 20 legendary songs, spotlighting arrangers who help make Mel’s music sound so fresh all this time later.

-As part of a special salute to fellow jazz centurion Marty Paich (also in his centennial year) James performs an Ella Fitzgerald arrangement by Marty that’s only ever been sung by Ella herself, and a Ray Charles arrangement that has only ever been done by Ray himself.
+As part of a special salute to fellow jazz centurion Marty Paich (also in his 100th year) James performs an Ella Fitzgerald arrangement by Marty that’s only ever been sung by Ella herself, and a Ray Charles arrangement that has only ever been performed by Ray himself.

 The show also introduces multiple brand new arrangements of songs Mel wrote (eg: Born to be Blue) to show where a new generation is taking Mel’s music in 2025

-If multimedia is a possibility, a special Mel personal history video & photo sequence can be part of the show.
+If AV/multimedia is available, a special Mel personal history video & photo sequence can be included.

-Available with Jazz Orchestra, Big Band / 9-Piece ‘Little Big Band’ / Trio / Small group.
+Available with Jazz Orchestra, Big Band / 9-Piece ‘Little Big Band’, Trio or Small group configurations.

-Featured songs include: Lulu’s Back in Town, Comin’ Home Baby, On The Street Where You Live, The Lady is a Tramp, Black Magic, Don’t Get Around Much Anymore, Whatever Lola Wants, Love For Sale, Sent for you Yesterday, The Way You Look Tonight, Down For Double, In The Evening When The Sun Goes Down and much more!
-(Featured arrangers: Johnny Mandel, Shorty Rogers, Bill Byers, Russ Garcia, Billy May, Bill Holman, Marty Paich and more).
+Featured songs: Lulu’s Back in Town, Comin’ Home Baby, On The Street Where You Live, The Lady is a Tramp, Black Magic, Don’t Get Around Much Anymore, Whatever Lola Wants, Love For Sale, Sent for you Yesterday, The Way You Look Tonight, Down For Double, In The Evening (When The Sun Goes Down) and more!
+Featured arrangers: Johnny Mandel, Shorty Rogers, Bill Byers, Russ Garcia, Billy May, Bill Holman, Marty Paich, Mel Tormé.

-A VERY TORMÉ XMAS: CELEBRATE THE 80TH anniversary of “the christmas song” ON MEL’S CENTENNIAL YEAR!
+A VERY TORMÉ christmas: CELEBRATE THE 80TH anniversary of ‘the christmas song’ (CHESTNUTS ROASTING) ON MEL’S CENTENNIAL YEAR!

 Celebrating AN INCREDIBLE MOMENT IN TIME…